DragonStone12/general-hospital-system/README.md

 	4. Deploy the application using Kubernetes manifests.
 	5. Configure ingress controllers and service discovery as required.
 	6. Access the application through the configured external IP or domain name.

-Support

-For technical support, please contact our helpdesk at support@generalhospitalms.com.
-Our team is available 24/7 to assist with any issues or queries related to the General Hospital Management System.

-This README provides a detailed guide to fully leverage the capabilities of the General Hospital Management System for optimal operational efficiency and patient satisfaction.